 Supporting mum and baby for the future

-The goal of mother and child fostering is to support a mum in learning how to parent and care for her baby.
+The goal of fostering young mothers and babies is to support a mum in learning how to parent and care for her baby.
 Being in a foster care situation can help teen mothers grow into confident and capable parents.

-Who can care for a mother and child?
+Who can care for a mother and baby?

 A key part of being a parent and child foster carer is keeping detailed daily records of how the mum is doing and how well she can look after her child.
 These records will be used to help determine the mum’s ability to look after her child on her own, and may be used in court or to support future decisions about the wellbeing of the baby.

-Mother and child fostering is one very important way that foster carers can help set families up for a good start in life, and break poor parenting patterns that may go back decades.
+A mother and baby foster placement is one very important way that foster carers can help set families up for a good start in life, and break poor parenting patterns that may go back decades.
 Time in foster care with her baby prepares a new mum to create a safe and supportive environment for her child and start a new cycle for future generations.

-If you’re interested in fostering a child, or a parent and child, please get in touch to learn about the support we offer our foster carers at Compass Fostering.
+If you’re interested in fostering a child, or fostering teenage mothers, please get in touch to learn about the support we offer our foster carers at Compass Fostering.

 If you’re interested in becoming a foster carer, you might be wondering if foster children can share bedrooms.
 While foster children usually need their own room, there is one potential exception: same-sex foster siblings.